 Advantages of the Pareto Principle

 The Pareto principle is very helpful for managers to identify which are the areas where they should focus their efforts and resources to get maximum results.
-By using the 80/20 rule of the Pareto principle, managers and employees can design their schedule in a way that they can focus on the crucial 20% of the tasks.
+By using the 80/20 rule of the Pareto principle, managers and employees can design their schedules to focus on the crucial 20% of the tasks.
 This principle helps managers and employees to avoid wasting time on many trivial matters which will not contribute significantly to the results.
 Hence, this principle enhances productivity.

 Improve Customer Satisfaction